Please ensure Javascript is enabled for purposes of website accessibility Melatonin and Weight Loss Study Results

 By Steve Blechman

 Melatonin is a hormone produced by the pineal gland in the brain that promotes sleep and daily biological rhythms, and is naturally secreted by the body during the night.
 It regulates the sleep/wake cycle to help you fall asleep (circadian rhythm).
-On August 28, 2018, it was reported in JAMA (Journal of the American Medical Association) that taking melatonin “about an hour before turning in for the night improves sleep disturbance and sleep-related impairments in patients who had trouble falling asleep at their chosen bedtime and difficulty waking the next day, investigators reported in PLOS Medicine.”
+On August 28, 2018, it was reported in JAMA (Journal of the American Medical Association) that taking melatonin "about an hour before turning in for the night improves sleep disturbance and sleep-related impairments in patients who had trouble falling asleep at their chosen bedtime and difficulty waking the next day, investigators reported in PLOS Medicine."
+Furthermore, melatonin and weight loss have been linked in various studies, highlighting its potential benefits beyond sleep regulation.

 This study was a double blind, randomized clinical trial including 116 participants.
 Researchers noted that subjects "were randomly assigned to take 0.5 mg of fast-release melatonin or placebo one hour before bedtime for at least 5 consecutive nights per week for 4 weeks."
 The researchers noted that "relative to baseline and compared with placebo, sleep onset occurred 34 minutes earlier in the melatonin group.
 The melatonin group also had improved sleep quality and fewer sleep-related impairments."

 Melatonin is also involved in energy metabolism and weight loss.
 Many studies show that melatonin reduces bodyweight and abdominal fat.
-An article appeared in Medical Xpress entitled “Study confirms melatonin helps burn calories and curbs weight gain” (May 10, 2018), and it was reported in the Journal of Pineal Research that melatonin increased brown adipose tissue (BAT) in treated animals.
+An article appeared in Medical Xpress entitled "Study confirms melatonin helps burn calories and curbs weight gain" (May 10, 2018), and it was reported in the Journal of Pineal Research that melatonin increased brown adipose tissue (BAT) in treated animals.
 It also had a positive thermogenic effect by producing heat and enhanced energy expenditure.
-“The study effectively demonstrates that melatonin does indeed help to curb weight gain,” researchers noted.
+"The study effectively demonstrates that melatonin does indeed help to curb weight gain," researchers noted.
+This highlights the role of melatonin for weight loss through its influence on energy metabolism.

 Also, avoid electronics.
 Turn off the TV.
 Watching TV before bed or worse, falling asleep to the TV interferes with sleep.
 The blue light from TV can affect sleep and production of melatonin, which tells your body it's time for sleep, and avoid using tablets and smartphones before sleep!
 Research has found that mobile devices, tablets, backlit e-readers and computer screens emit blue light and disturbs melatonin and biochemical processes that promote sleep.